Isla Grande de Tierra del Fuego: Flora

+View of the Magellanic subpolar forests in Tierra del Fuego National Park, Argentina.

 Only 30% of the islands have forests, which are classified as Magellanic subpolar; the northeast is made up by steppe and cool semidesert.

 There are six species of tree found in Tierra del Fuego: Canelo or Winter's Bark (Drimys winteri), Maytenus magellanica, Pilgerodendron uviferum the southernmost conifer in the world, and three kinds of southern beech; Nothofagus antarctica, Nothofagus pumilio and the evergreen Nothofagus betuloides.
 Edible fruits grow in open spaces in these forests, such as beach strawberry (Fragaria chiloensis var. chiloensis forma chiloensis) and calafate (Berberis buxifolia), which have been collected by Indians and residents alike.
 These forests are unique in the world for having developed in a climate with such cold summers.
 Tree cover extends very close to the southernmost tip of South America.
 Winds are so strong that trees in wind-exposed areas grow twisted by the force of winds, and people call the trees "flag-trees" for the shape that they need to take in the fight with the wind.
 Tree vegetation extends as far south as the Isla de los Estados, Navarino Island and the north of Hoste Island.
 At altitudes above, dwarf Nothofagus communities are found.
 Going further south, Wollaston Islands and the south of Hoste Island are covered by subantarctic tundra.

 The forests of Tierra del Fuego have been a source of trees that have been planted abroad in places with a similar climate but that were devoid of trees, such as the Faroe Islands and nearby archipelagos.
 Most species were gathered from the coldest places in Tierra del Fuego bordering the tundra.
 This resulted in positive changes, as the heavy winds and cool summers in the Faroe Islands had not formerly allowed the growth of trees from other regions in the world.
 In the Faroe Islands, the imported trees are used ornamentally, as curtains against wind, and for fighting erosion caused by storms and grazing.

 Economy

+Ushuaia – Malvinas Argentinas International Airport in Argentina.

 The main industries are oil, natural gas, sheep farming and ecotourism.
-On the Argentine side several electronics companies have been established.
+On the Argentine side, several electronics companies have been established.
 Ushuaia is home to the small brewing company Cervecería Fueguina, which produces three beers under the Beagle brand name.

+The fishing industry in Tierra del Fuego centers around the export of spider crabs, mussels, and other mollusks.
+Krill are abundant in nearby waters, but have not yet been successfully harvested.
+The agricultural sector in Tierra del Fuego is underdeveloped.